7. Will the Common Core impact homeschools and private schools?

 This concern is being realized in multiple states, including Illinois.
 In a 2012 policy brief, the Illinois State Board of Education emphasized the need to seamlessly connect high school and college education by streamlining the curriculum taught to high school seniors and college freshmen according to the Common Core.6 Though Illinois encouraged state universities to share with state high schools what kind of material students will be expected to know in their first year of college, nothing indicates that homeschools or private schools would be privy to the same information.
 This movement to standardize post-secondary academic standards reveals that the Common Core’s emphases and methods will permeate American education beyond elementary and secondary public schools.

 The final area of concern for homeschoolers is that national and other popular standardized tests across the country are being rewritten to be aligned to the Common Core.
 David Coleman, the president of the College Board, was one of the primary authors of the Common Core English language arts standards.
-He has announced that the SAT will be redesigned to fully implement the Common Core.7 Questions are being added to the ACT to reflect the Common Core’s emphasis on tracing ideas through multiple texts and increased focus on statistics.
-The ACT will also contain optional open-ended questions to assess students’ ability to explain and support their claims.8 The latest version of the Iowa Test of Basic Skills is based on the Common Core.9 The GED has been redesigned for the first time since 2002 to incorporate “practices and skills from the Common Core State Standards for Mathematical Practice.”10 Writers of the GED explain that they decided to revise the test now because “The shift to the Common Core standards is happening nationwide at the current time.”11
+He is overseeing the renovation of both the PSAT and the SAT to fully implement the Common Core.7 The redesigned PSAT will be used in 2015; the new SAT will debut in 2016.
+8 Questions are being added to the ACT to reflect the Common Core’s emphasis on tracing ideas through multiple texts and increased focus on statistics.
+The ACT will also contain optional open-ended questions to assess students’ ability to explain and support their claims.8 The latest version of the Iowa Test of Basic Skills is based on the Common Core.10 The GED has been redesigned for the first time since 2002 to incorporate “practices and skills from the Common Core State Standards for Mathematical Practice.”11 Writers of the GED explain that they decided to revise the test now because “The shift to the Common Core standards is happening nationwide at the current time.”12

 1 “Preparing Students for College and the Workforce,” White House, 2010, accessed June 4, 2013, http://www.whitehouse.gov/sites/default/files/rss_viewer/education_standard_factsheet.pdf ; see also “Improving Basic Programs Operated by Local Educational Agencies (Title I, Part A),” U.S. Department of Education, accessed June 17, 2013, http://www2.ed.gov/programs/titleiparta/index.html .